alan-turing-institute/defoe/docs/alto/keywords_docs_by_year.md

-# Get information on documents in which keywords occur and groups by year
+# Get information on documents in which keywords occur and group by year

 * Both keywords and words in documents are normalized, by removing all non-'a-z|A-Z' characters.
 * Query module: `defoe.alto.queries.keywords_docs_by_year`